 Myths about Science

 After listening to a debate on the topic of "Theism vs. Atheism" recently, I was struck by some of the questions and assertions from members of the audience.
 Several of them were along the lines of "I can't believe in God because of Science."
-What struck me was that it wasn't science that was getting in the way, but rather certain misconceptions about science that have become widely believed by nonscientists and have been stated by some scientists.
+What struck me was that often it wasn't science that was getting in the way, but rather certain misconceptions about science that have become widely believed by nonscientists and have been stated by some scientists.

 These myths about science are often brought up as arguments against a belief in God, and they form an artificial barrier to belief in God.
 I say that they are artificial because many scientists are in fact Theists and have found that science offers no true barriers to such belief.
 I have found this to be true in my work.